RemusRD/Blog/posts/spring-boot/converters.md

 }
 ```

-In this case we have here a simple converter that converts an Employee to some kind of response.
+In this case, we have here a simple converter that converts an Employee to some kind of response.
 Note that the converter is marked as a component, we will need that later.

 ```java
 public class Employee {